 SSRIs can cause withdrawal symptoms if stopped suddenly.
 The most common symptoms are dizziness, vertigo, nausea, tiredness, and headache.
 You may also have similar symptoms to those you had before starting the medication (such as depression, anxiety, irritability).
 More serious withdrawal symptoms include feelings like electric shocks, and seizures (fits).
 To avoid this, its best to stop SSRIs gradually, where your dose is reduced slowly over at least 4 weeks.

 The following links provide further information about SSRIs.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

 - Depression or distress?
-Examining SSRI prescribing in primary care BPAC, NZ, October 2019
+Examining SSRI prescribing in primary care BPAC, NZ, 2019

-- Sexual dysfunction associated with antidepressants and antipsychotics Medsafe Prescriber Update, NZ, March 2015
+- Sexual dysfunction associated with antidepressants and antipsychotics Medsafe Prescriber Update, NZ, 2015

 - Can I have a drink with that?
 Medsafe Prescriber Update, NZ, 2014

 Useful resources for healthcare professionals

 - Selective serotonin re-uptake inhibitors NZ Formulary, NZ